notofonts/noto-docs/src/miniarticles/NotoSansMro.md

 # Noto Sans Mro

-Noto Sans Mro is a sanserif design intended for general use for the Mro script.
+Noto Sans Mro is a sanserif design for texts in the Mro script.

-It contains 48 glyphs, and supports 47 characters from the Unicode blocks: Mro.
+Noto Sans Mro has multiple weights, contains 48 glyphs, and supports 47 characters: Mro.

 ## Supported writing systems